yoursunny/NDNts/packages/node-transport/README.md

   })(),
 ]);

-// Face and transport are automatically closed when TX iterable is exhausted.
+// L3Face and Transport are automatically closed when TX iterable is exhausted.
 }
 ```